Phone-GWP-group

 There are six steps in the cardboard recycling process.

-You may also find this article on Packaging Waste Regulations helpful, as it covers government recycling targets alongside details of whether your business has any legal obligations.
+You may also find our guide to the Packaging Waste Regulations helpful, as it covers government recycling targets and details whether your business has any legal obligations.

 Contents